Department of Military Science

 Stipends

-All cadets in the AROTC program and who have entered into a commissioning contract receive a subsistence allowance.
-AROTC cadets are encouraged to take courses in strategic languages.
+All qualified cadets in the Army ROTC program who sign a commissioning contract receive a monthly subsistence allowance while a full time student (not during the summer, and prorated in August and May).
+Army ROTC cadets are also encouraged to take courses in strategic languages.
 Through the Army’s Culture and Language Incentives Program, students can earn up to $300 per credit hour for completing classes in qualifying languages.
-Strategic Language program in conjunction with AROTC offer study abroad program under Project Global Officer (GO) with Arabic, Japanese, and Russian languages.

-Qualified students who join the Army National Guard or Army Reserve, may participate in the Simultaneous Membership Program (SMP) in which they earn approximately $250 per month.
-The total dollar amount for SMP cadets can reach $750 per month during their junior and senior years in ROTC.
-Tuition assistance, which pays between 75-100% of tuition costs, is available through the US Army Reserves and Texas National Guard.
+Qualified students who join the Army National Guard or US Army Reserve, may participate in the Simultaneous Membership Program (SMP).
+This program allows student to train with local US Army Reserve or Army National Guard units while a cadet and earn approximately $250 extra per month.
+The total dollar amount for SMP cadets can reach up to $750 per month during their junior and senior years in Army ROTC.
+Tuition assistance paying between 75-100% of tuition costs is available through the U.S. Army Reserves and Texas Army National Guard.

 Scholarships

-The U.S. Army Health Profession Scholarship Program offers a unique opportunity for financial support to cadets who desire to continue their education beyond their undergraduate work by enrolling in a program leading to a professional degree in medicine, dentistry or veterinary medicine.
+The U.S. Army Health Profession Scholarship Program (HPSP) offers a unique opportunity for financial support to cadets who desire to continue their education beyond their undergraduate work by enrolling in a program that leads to a professional degree in medicine, dentistry or veterinary medicine.

 Contact

-Texas A&M Army ROTC staff having served multiple combat and operational deployments overseas, are dedicated to developing academically superior and physically fit commissioned officers recognized as outstanding leaders of character for the U.S. Army Officer Corps.
-For more information on Army ROTC programs, contact the Military Science Department at (979) 845-2814.
+Texas A&M Army ROTC Staff and Cadre have a plethora of military and academic experience, and most have served multiple combat and operational deployments.
+They are dedicated to developing academically superior and physically fit commissioned officers recognized as outstanding leaders of character for the U.S. Army Officer Corps.
+For more information on Army ROTC programs, contact the Military Science Department and the Recruiting Operations Officer at (979) 845-2814 or at armyrotc@corps.tamu.edu.